discordjs/discord.js/docs/examples.rst

 Updating your status is very simple.

-The ready event needs to be emitted before you can use theese functions.
+The ready event needs to be emitted before you can use these functions.

 You can either use the setStatus function or you can use helpers.